Skip to content

 fused_conv_bias_activation::F, weight::AbstractArray, x::AbstractArray,

-Computes σ.(conv(x, weight, cdims) .+ b) with the best possible implementation available.
+Computes σ.(conv(x, weight, cdims) .+ b) (b is not exactly broadcasted like this, rather it is reshaped and broadcasted to the penultimate dimension) with the best possible implementation available.
 This operation fuses operations into a single kernel if possible, and minimizes reallocations by reusing the output buffer for multiple operations.

 Arguments